-The following steps outline the overall process to purchase credits under the CCS.
+The following steps outline the overall process to purchase or generate credits under the CCS.
+Only credits generated on private land can be purchased.
+Currently, credits generated on public lands cannot be purchased or released between parties.

-- 1. Indicate Initial Interest: Debit Project Proponents become aware of the opportunity or requirement to participate in the CCS and contact the Administrator to provide basic information.
+- Indicate Initial Interest: Debit Project Proponents become aware of the opportunity or requirement to participate in the CCS and contact the Administrator to provide basic information.
 Additional assistance and technical support are available, if desired. - 2.
-Determine Credit Need: Debit Project Proponents, with the assistance of a certified Verifier, determine the duration and amount of credits needed to best meet their needs.
-Debit Project Proponents must determine the credit amount needed by estimating and calculating debit baseline and post-project conditions of the debit site in accordance with the relevant regulatory instrument and the HQT, and the geographic location of credit offsets.

-- 3. Acquire Credits: Debit Project Proponents contact the Administrator and confirm needed credit quantities.
-The price, terms and conditions are all set by the Debit Project Proponent and Credit Project Proponent, or Administrator.
-The Administrator provides notice when credits have been transferred between accounts. - 4.
+Determine Credit Need: Debit Project Proponents, with the assistance of a certified Verifier or the Administrator, determine the duration and amount of credits needed to best meet their needs.
+Debit Project Proponents must determine the credit amount needed by estimating and calculating the debit baseline and post-project conditions of the debit site in accordance with the relevant regulatory instrument and the HQT, and the geographic location of credit offsets.
+Debit Project Proponents need to determine if they will purchase credits (3rd party transaction) or establish their own on private lands or on public lands (single party transactions).
+If they are interested in generating their own, then they will need to start this early in the process. - 3.
+Acquire Credits: Debit Project Proponents contact the Administrator and confirm needed credit quantities.
+The price, terms and conditions are all set by the Debit Project Proponent and private Credit Project Proponent, or Administrator.
+The Administrator provides notice when credits have been transferred moved from the Credit Proponent's account to the Debit Proponent's account between accounts.
+For internal transfers (when the Debit and Credit Proponents are the same entity), the Proponent will work with the Administrator to complete all appropriate paperwork relevant to the transfer.
+The Administrator will provide notice when credits have been transferred from the Credit Project's balance to the Debit Project's balance.
+Debit Proponents interested in generating credits on public lands work with the Administrator to find an appropriate uplift project to fulfill the Debit Project credit obligation in which it would be offsetting. - 4.
 Track & Transfer: Credits are tracked using unique serial numbers that identify the source of each credit, the HQT version used to estimate credits, and the current owner.
-Once credits are transferred to a Debit Project Proponent's account, the Debit Project Proponent can use that information for internal and external reporting.
+Once credits are transferred released to a Debit Project Proponent's account, the Debit Project Proponent can use that information for internal and external reporting.